Infineon/mbed-os-example-csdidac/README.md

     cd mbed-os-example-csdidac
    ```

 3. Plug in the CY8CPROTO_062_4343W kit and ensure that the kit is in DAPLink mode to allow programming from Mbed CLI.
-See the *Switch Kit to DAPLink Mode* section in [ModusToolbox IDE User Guide](https://www.cypress.com/ModusToolboxUserGuide).
+See [https://github.com/cypresssemiconductorco/Firmware-loader](https://github.com/cypresssemiconductorco/Firmware-loader) for more information on how to switch mode.

 4. Compile the example and program.